AnalyticsApps/LogAnalyzer/README.md

 ![](img/setupDocker.png)

-**3) bin/setup.sh** - Used to setup the Cluster based on Customer nodes and distribute the customer logs for log analysis.
+**3) bin/setup.sh** - Used to setup the cluster based on customer nodes and distribute the customer logs for log analysis.
 The support engineer need to provide the path for the customer logs & URL for ambari.repo file.

-The path for Ambari repo is available in Hortonworks URL (ttps://docs.hortonworks.com/HDPDocuments/Ambari-2.6.1.5/bk_ambari-installation/content/ambari_repositories.html )
+The path for Ambari repo is available in Hortonworks URL (https://docs.hortonworks.com/HDPDocuments/Ambari-2.6.1.5/bk_ambari-installation/content/ambari_repositories.html )

 ![](img/setup_1.png)